lformaggia/Pacs_BGLgeom_Ilaria_Mattia/fracture_intersection/README.md

 ```
 to run the test executable.

-Some output will be produced.
+Some outputs will be produced.
 They are all stored in the `/data` folder.
+The `/data/vtk` folder contains all output files produced by the main
+application.
 The .vtk files can be displayed using Paraview.
-The `/data/vtk` folder
-contains all output files produced by the main application.

 ------------------------------------------
 ### Documentation